-- For every 100,000 Virginians, there were 355 cases of consumer fraud, such as identity theft and financial crimes.
+- 55 percent of Virginia college graduates had student loans.
+The average debt load of a Virginia college graduate in 2019-20 was $29,616.For every 100,000 Virginians, there were 355 consumer fraud cases, such as identity theft and financial crimes.

-- Virginia state laws do practically nothing to protect consumers in ways that go beyond federal protections, making Virginians susceptible to getting taken advantage of by loan and debt collection companies, and banks.
+- Virginia state laws do practically nothing to protect consumers in ways that go beyond federal protections, making Virginians susceptible to getting taken advantage of by loan and debt collection companies and banks.

 Bankruptcy for a Fresh Start in Virginia